fluid-project/fluid-binder/README.md

 # Supported options

-The `gpii.templates.binder.applyBinding` function provided by this package can only do its work if you have the following options defined:
+The `gpii.binder.applyBinding` function provided by this package can only do its work if you have the following options defined:

 | Option             | Type     | Description |